On weight distributions of perfect colorings and completely regular codes: Local distributions in the cartesian product of graphs.

-Our goal is, provided $g'$ is a distance coloring of some set $C$ (e.g., $C=\{c\}$), to reconstruct $h$ from knowledge of only rows of type $h_{0i''}$, i.e., from knowledge of the distribution of $f$ with respect to the restriction of $g$ to $C\times G''$ (if $C$ consists of one vertex, then this restriction is isomorphic to the coloring $g''$ of $G''$).
+Our goal is, provided $g'$ is a distance coloring with respect to some set $C$ (e.g., $C=\{c\}$), to reconstruct $h$ from knowledge of only rows of type $h_{0i''}$, that is, from knowledge of the distribution of $f$ with respect to the restriction of $g$ to $C\times G''$ (if $C$ consists of one vertex, then this restriction is isomorphic to the coloring $g''$ of $G''$).
 To do this, we rearrange the elements of the matrix $h$ in such a way that all known elements are in the first row of the new matrix, say $h^*$.
 The element $h_{i'i''j}$ of $h$ coincides with the corresponding element of $h^*$, but in $h^*$, the first index is the row number, while the second and the third index the columns.
-So, if $h$ is a $N'N''\times m$ matrix, then $h^*$ is a $N'\times N''m$ matrix.
+So, if $h$ is a ${\mu}'{\mu}''\times {\nu}$ matrix, then $h^*$ is a ${\mu}'\times {\mu}''{\nu}$ matrix.
 With $h^*$, the equation (\ref{eq:RIIR}) can be rewritten as follows:

 or